kiegroup/github-action-build-chain/README.md

 ## Execution environment

-The environment execution definition is part of the worklfow (the `.yml` file) and it depends on the commands you require to execute.
+The environment execution definition is part of the workflow (the `.yml` file) and it depends on the commands you require to execute.
 If you require to execute maven commands you will have to add the `actions/setup-java@v1` with its java version, or in case you need python commands `actions/setup-python` is the one.
-You can find differente examples in https://github.com/YOURGROUP/YOURPROJECT/actions/new.
+You can find different examples in https://github.com/YOURGROUP/YOURPROJECT/actions/new.

 It could be the case where you require a very specific environment to execute your stuff as it is the case for [python3-cekit](https://github.com/kiegroup/github-action-build-chain/tree/python3-cekit).
 Feel free to propose the environment you need as a pull request to this project: